By ProHobby™ | Ecological Systems Authority

 Fish as Active Agents in System Dynamics

-Fish are often conceptualized as passive inhabitants whose only role is to produce waste.
+Fish are often conceptualised as passive inhabitants whose only role is to produce waste.
 This framing is incomplete.

 Fish actively influence dynamic equilibrium by: